Jennamui/hha-data-cleaning/README.md

 1. Import packages

-2. Load in Schools_Learning_Modalities.csv dataset as dataframe
+2. Load in School_Learning_Modalities.csv dataset as dataframe

 3. Print the number of columns and rows